Anahita Social Networking Platform

 Now it is time to extend your Anahita installation with some apps and components.
 Anahita comes with a list of social apps which you can use as they are or use them as blueprints for developing your own custom apps.

 To get a list of available apps simply type the following command:

 php anahita package:list

 Now in order to install an app, for example the Photos app, type the following command:

 php anahita package:install photos

 You can even provide a list of apps and components in one line.
 For example to install the Groups, Topics, and Connect apps use the following command:

 php anahita package:install groups topics connect

-  In the administration back-end you can go to the Extend > Components and

-  further define whether an app should optionally or always be available on

-  actor profiles (people, groups, etc.).
-If an app is optionally available,

-  then on each actor profile the app can be enabled under the Edit Profile >
+Go to Site Settings > Assignments to define whether an app should optionally or always be available on actor profiles (people, groups, etc.).
+If an app is optionally available, then on each actor profile the app can be enabled under the Edit Profile > Apps.

-  Apps.

 Congratulations!
-You have just installed some apps and extensions on your
+You have just installed some apps and extensions on your Anahita installation.

-  Anahita installation.